rosario-riccio/MediStormSeeker/README.md

 - It's necessary to insert the first admin by mongo's shell: for example you could type this command --> db.UserCollection.insert({"name":"YOUR_NAME","surname":"YOUR_SURNAME","username":"YOUR_USERNAME","password":"YOUR_PASSWORD","role":"ADMIN"})

--if you wanted to remove "Uniparthenope" logo you would set flag = false in view.py in function index
+- If you wanted to remove "Uniparthenope" logo you would set flag = false in view.py in function index